Frequently Asked Questions

 Do I really need to wear my nametag during Orientation?

 Nametags are required for entry into all events during Orientation.
-Nametags are a great way to learn people's names - and don't you want people to know who you are?
+They are a great way to more quickly recognize other students, and they help forge a sense of community.

 Can my parents/guardians stay on campus?